David Wayne Hooks Memorial Airport: Facilities and aircraft

-The airport also includes a number of flight schools, including American Flyers, Texas Flight and United Flight Systems.
+The airport also includes a number of flight schools, including Texas Flight, The Flight School and United Flight Systems.

 The airport was also previously a local favorite for its diverse mix of aircraft and openness.
 However, as of March 2012, citing safety concerns from pilots, barbed wire fencing went up around the airport, sealing off the previously popular observation areas and leaving only the inside of Aviator's Grill as the sole observation area for the public.

 The small circular lake at the north end of the airport is 'Lake Transit' and the island in the lake center is 'Pinnacle Island'.

 History

 The Airport started when Charles Hooks built a runway for his own personal use.
 His hobby eventually became a business, and he subsequently built a runway and a main terminal building.
 It was first opened for public use in the 1960s.

 Shortly after its opening, Hooks' son, David, was killed in the crash of a small plane that he was piloting under the supervision of a flight instructor.
 All four people on the plane were killed.
 David was 15 years old at the time of his death.
 The airport's name was changed from Houston Northwest Airport to David Wayne Hooks Memorial Airport in his memory.

 Until the 1980s, the airport was run and maintained by Hooks, and his wife Irma.
 Upon the death of Mrs. Hooks, her daughter stepped in and helped with its operation.

 In 1989, Charles Hooks retired and sold the airport to the Gill Family.

 In 2009 a fire occurred at the airport.
 A man was burned, and several aircraft were destroyed.

 On June 26, 2010, another fire occurred at the airport, destroying another large hangar.
 One helicopter and several aircraft components were destroyed.

 In early 2010, Hooks Airport received a notable resident when the B-17G Flying Fortress 'Texas Raiders' was permanently moved from William P. Hobby Airport to a spacious hangar in the Tomball Jet Center as a cost-saving measure.
 'Texas Raiders' used Hooks Airport as her base of operations for the 2010 air show season and several years afterward.
-The heavy bomber relocated again in March 2017 to General Aviation Services at Conroe North Houston Regional Airport in Conroe, Texas.
-The B-17 has a Wikipedia page of its own if you desire more in-depth information.
+The heavy bomber relocated again in March 2017 to General Aviation Services at Conroe-North Houston Regional Airport in Conroe, Texas.